-a) The anterior (extensor) group: is contained within the space bounded by the deep fascia anteriorly and posteriorly by the and three cuneiforms).
-The foot includes five metatarsals and five digits and their phalanges (7).

-interosseous membrane.
-From medial to lateral lie the tibialis anterior, extensor hallucis longus, extensor digitorum longus and peroneus tertius.
+a) The anterior (extensor) group: is contained within the space bounded by the deep fascia anteriorly and posteriorly by the interosseous membrane.
+From medial to lateral lie the tibialis anterior, extensor hallucis longus, and extensor digitorum longus and peroneus tertius.